nonblocking/mashroom/packages/plugin-packages/mashroom-portal-demo-load-dynamically-app/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.

-This is a simple SPA that demonstrates how an App registered to the _Mashroom Portal_ can load and unload other Portal Apps on a page with a specific config.
+This is a simple Portal App that demonstrates how an App registered to the [Mashroom Portal](../mashroom-portal) can load and unload other Portal Apps on a page with a specific config.

 ## Usage

-If *node_modules/@mashroom* is configured as plugin path just add **@mashroom/mashroom-portal-demo-load-dynamically-app** as *dependency*.
+If *node_modules/@mashroom* is configured as a plugin path, add **@mashroom/mashroom-portal-demo-load-dynamically-app** as *dependency*.

-Then you can place it on any page via Portal Admin Toolbar.
+Then you can place it on any page via *Portal Admin Toolbar*.